StreamSeb/fastify-auth-starter/README.md

 - Node.js (v16 or higher) - because we're not living in the past
 - PostgreSQL - the database that never lets you down
 - pnpm (recommended) or npm - your package manager of choice
+- Docker (optional) - if you want to run PostgreSQL in a container

 ### Installation